Services | State of Illinois Office of the Illinois Courts

 The e-Court Initiatives page lists online programs used by courts to offer services, such as: plead and pay traffic and conservation tickets (e-Guilty), the e-Citation program, Electronic Record program, Electronic Access for Circuit Court Records, and Electronic Transfer of Appellate Record programs.

-The Remote Court Hearings page provides online hearing information for Illinois courts and links to Supreme, Appellate and Circuit courts websites and livestream information.
+The Remote Proceedings page provides online hearing information for Illinois courts and links to Supreme, Appellate and Circuit courts websites and livestream information.

 Volunteer Pro Bono Program for Criminal Appeals